| GOALS

 techniques of sustainable building.
 (The photo

+shows both lots.)
 Each 10-acre lot is situated on the south side of the road and is rectangular

 (330 ft by 1370 ft).
 Each is a gently rolling field with a difference of